Rhondy Weston: Dallas Cowboys

-Weston was selected by the Dallas Cowboys in the third round (68th overall pick) of the 1989 NFL Draft.
+Weston was selected by the Dallas Cowboys in the third round (68th overall pick) of the 1989 NFL draft.
 After having a disappointing training camp, he was waived on August 29 and replaced with defensive tackle Dean Hamel.

 Tampa Bay Buccaneers

 In 1989, Weston was claimed by the Tampa Bay Buccaneers and eventually released on September 4.
 He was signed to the team's practice squad on September 6.
 He was promoted to the active roster during the regular season and played in twelve games, with two starts, at defensive end.
 He had two quarterback sacks and a fumble recovery.

 Cleveland Browns

 On March 8, 1990, Weston signed with the Cleveland Browns as a free agent, but suffered a right knee injury and was placed on the injured reserve list on September 8.
 He never fully recovered and was waived injured on August 19, 1991.

 Personal life

-Weston mother died in a car accident when he was a junior in college.
+Weston's mother died in a car accident when he was a junior in college.
 He donated one of his kidneys to childhood friend Tommy Duhart, who had battled severe diabetes.

 He later returned to Gainesville and completed his bachelor's degree in health and human performance, graduating from the University of Florida in 2010.